warniiiz/Lazydog/README.md

 ### Installing development environment

-Just clone the repository in your local working directory.
+Just clone the repository in your local working directory (or fork it).

 ```
 $ git clone https://github.com/warniiiz/Lazydog
 ```

-In order to contribute, you will need pytest for testing purpose (or refer to the related documentation https://docs.pytest.org/en/latest/getting-started.html ).
+In order to contribute, you will need pytest for testing purpose (or refer to the [pytest documentation](https://docs.pytest.org/en/latest/getting-started.html) ).

 ```
 $ pip3 install pytest
 ```

-You will also need Sphinx package for documentation purpose (or refer to the related documentation http://www.sphinx-doc.org/en/stable/install.html ).
+You will also need Sphinx package for documentation purpose (or refer to the [Sphinx documentation](http://www.sphinx-doc.org/en/stable/install.html) ).

 ```
 $ apt-get install python-sphinx
 ```

-## Running the tests
+## Tests

-You can run the tests either

 ### Module testing

-The different python module are in the /lazydog directory.
-Each of them has attached test functions, that are in the /lazydog/test directory.
+The different python module are in the ```/lazydog``` directory.
+Each of them has attached test functions, that are in the ```/lazydog/test``` directory.
 You can launch tests unitary like this (for example for testing the events module):

 ```
 $ pytest lazydog/test/test_events.py